zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 clf.compile(X_train, p_error = 0.1)
 ```

-If the `p_error` value is specified and the [Virtual Library](compilation.md#simulation-with-the-virtual-library) is enabled, the run will take into account the randomness induced by the `p_error`, resulting in statistical similarity to the FHE evaluation.
+If the `p_error` value is specified and the [Simulation](compilation.md#fhe-simulation) is enabled, the run will take into account the randomness induced by the `p_error`, resulting in statistical similarity to the FHE evaluation.

 ### A global error probability for the entire model